ragley/TiltedEvolution/README.md

 # Tilted Online Nemesis

-This is a fork of ragley's nemesis fork patched for STR 1.4.1.
+This is a fork of Tiltedphoques Multiplayer Mod for STR.
+This fork is patched to use Nemesis patched behaviors SkyrimSE 1.6.640, STR 1.4.1.
 Includes TDM, TUDM and dragon behavior patches.

 Sometimes animations still don't sync, restarting game+server or rerunning Nemesis and syncing the output with your friends can fix it in most cases.